We are excited to announce our application period for the 2019-2020 school year!

 What do I need to apply?

 The application will ask for basic information that you should have readily available.
+You will need to submit one proof of address as well.
 It is very important that the email address you provide be one that is checked regularly, as we will communicate almost exclusively by email.
 Parents or guardians should fill out the application.
 A student may fill out the application, but only with the permission of the guardian.
 (Please, we ask that no school representatives or counselors complete the application for a student without his/her parent's knowledge.)
 There is no need to submit transcripts, test scores, etc. The 50-100 word essay that we ask for is for our information only -- it will not be used as a selection criteria.

 Tell me about the Lottery.
-How did it work?
+How does it work?

-We contracted with a third party, SchoolMint to run a lottery in the instance that became necessary.
-We ultimately received over 250 applications, so on December 18, 2017 we authorized the lottery.
-At that time, each applicant was randomly assigned a number.
-The first 150 applicants were automatically sent an email with an Offer of Admission, while the 151st applicant and beyond was assigned a waitlist number.
+We contract with a third party, SchoolMint, to run a lottery in the instance that it becomes necessary.
+At the time of the lottery, all applicant are randomly assigned a number by the SchoolMint system.
+The first 150 applicants are sent an email with an Offer of Admission, while the 151st applicant and beyond will be assigned a waitlist number.
 If a family declines their offer or withdraws their application, the student at the top of the waitlist will be offered the open seat.

-my child was put on the waitlist.
-Will i be notified if his number changes?
+Will i be notified if our waitlist number changes?

 We are unable to notify each family on the waitlist every time they move up on the list.
 You can easily check your waitlist status by logging in to SchoolMint at https://crosstownhigh.schoolmint.net.